sulcgroup/anm-oxdna/README.md

   #### CUDADNACT -> CUDA version of DNACT
   #### CUDARNANM -> CUDA version of RNANM
   #### CUDARNACT -> CUDA version of RNACT

+# Documentation
+Basic Documentation relating to file formats (.top, .par, .dat, and input) can be found in BLANK directory

+Example Usage of the model is shown in a series of Jupyter Notebooks availabe in the ANM_EXAMPLES directory